The Chiral Phase Transition in three-flavor QCD from Lattice QCD: Introduction

 In addition to the exploration of the flavor dependence of the chiral phase transition the determination of the chiral phase transition temperature is of central interest.
 The chiral phase transition temperature is expected to drop with increasing number of flavors, $n_f$, \cite{Braun:2006jd} and will eventually vanish at a critical value of the number of flavors, corresponding to the conformal limit of QCD \cite{Lombardo:2014mda}, $n_f^*\sim 10$.
-In recent years, the 2+1-flavor phase transition has been studied extensively using lattice QCD~\cite{Ejiri:2009ac, Bazavov:2018mes, Ding:2019prx}.
+In recent years, different lattice estimates for both the chiral crossover $T_{pc}$ as well the 2+1-flavor chiral transition temperature $T_c^{n_f=(2+1)}$, obtained using different actions and with different choices of observables for setting the scale, have converged \cite{Bazavov:2018mes, Borsanyi:2020fev, Ejiri:2009ac, Ding:2019prx}.
 The crossover temperature, occurring for physical values of the two (degenerate) light quark masses ($m_u=m_d$) and a strange quark mass, $\ms\simeq 27 m_u$, has been determined to within 1\% to be $\Tpc = 156.5$~(1.5)~MeV~\cite{Bazavov:2018mes} and $\Tpc = 158.0$~(0.6)~MeV~\cite{Borsanyi:2020fev}.
 In the limit of vanishing two light quark masses, keeping the strange quark mass fixed to its physical value, the phase transition temperature in the continuum limit has been found to be $T_c^{n_f=(2+1)}=132^{+3}_{-6}$~MeV~\cite{Ding:2019prx}.
 A value consistent with this number has recently been obtained also in calculations with twisted mass Wilson fermions in a $(2+1+1)$-flavor calculation \cite{Kotov:2021rah}.

-In 3-flavor QCD calculations the boundary for a first order transition has been found at $T_c^{n_f=3} = 134(3)$~MeV and a pseudoscalar mass, $m_\pi^c\simeq 110$~MeV \cite{Kuramashi:2020meg}.
-Irrespective of whether below this mass indeed a first order transition exist or whether this only corresponds to pseudo-critical temperature, this value for $T_c^{n_f=3}$ will drop further when approaching the chiral limit, leading to a chiral transition temperature below that of (2+1)-flavor QCD.
+In three-flavor QCD calculations the boundary for a first order transition has been found at $T_c^{n_f=3} = 134(3)$~MeV and a pseudoscalar mass, $m_\pi^c\simeq 110$~MeV \cite{Kuramashi:2020meg}.
+Irrespective of whether below this mass indeed a first order transition exists or whether this only corresponds to pseudo-critical temperature, this value for $T_c^{n_f=3}$ will drop further when approaching the chiral limit, leading to a chiral transition temperature below that of (2+1)-flavor QCD.
 In general it is expected that the phase transition temperature drops with increasing $n_f$.
 In fact, the FRG analysis presented in \cite{Braun:2006jd} suggests that the chiral phase transition temperature in QCD with $n_f=3$ massless quarks is smaller by about 25~MeV compared to the 2-flavor case.

 In the study presented here we want to further explore the nature of the chiral phase transition in $3$-flavor QCD and, in particular, provide a first estimate of the chiral phase transition temperature based on calculations with the highly improved staggered quark (HISQ) action.
 These calculations extend earlier studies performed with the HISQ action~\cite{Bazavov:2017xul} on coarser lattices.
 We work here at $\Nt = 8$ compared to $\Nt =6$ used in \cite{Bazavov:2017xul}.